OWL - Water-cooled AMD CPU

 • The compute nodes on OWL are exclusively CPU-based

 • Direct water-cooling of the base compute nodes allows for running at boost speeds (3.8GHz) indefinitely which is 40% higher than the base clock rate.
-Tinkercliffs AMD base compute nodes run at 2.0GHz.
+For example, Tinkercliffs AMD base compute nodes run at 2.0GHz.

 • AMD’s Genoa architecture is the first to feature AVX-512 instructions which provides 512-bit width vectorization (ie. eight-way FP64 SIMD in each clock-cycle).
 Tinkercliffs AMD base compute nodes support the previous generation AVX2 instructions which has 256-bit width.